 Food and Drinks

 A latté from Rembrandt’s Coffee House is a great way to get in gear for your grand day on the Riverwalk.
 The quaint Euro-style coffee shop is at the heart of the Bluff View Art District, which is also home to Tony’s Pasta Shop and Trattoria, where you can indulge in some authentic Italian cuisine.
 While there, you’re likely to follow your nose into the Bluff View Bakery for a loaf (or two!) of freshly made artisan bread.
 After winding your way north along the Riverwalk for about a mile, you’ll encounter the famed Boathouse Rotisserie and Raw Bar, Chattanooga’s iconic riverfront seafood restaurant.
+Across the street, stop in at Tanasi Brewing & Supplies to sample a variety of handcrafted brews.
 If you head South from the Tennessee Aquarium, check out Scottie's on the River for great food and drinks with a spectacular riverfront view.

 Another of the Riverwalk’s shining offerings is the array of amenities found along its many miles like the Bike Chattanooga stations (rent a standard or e-bike to ride the whole Riverwalk).
 The paved surface makes the Riverwalk accessible to anyone, regardless of age or ability, while its great length makes challenges available for those who seek them.
 Seven handicap-accessible restrooms are along the path, and they’re all equipped with water fountains.
 The entire path is lighted and patrolled by security 24 hours per day.
 Every half mile is marked with a bronze fish embedded in the middle of the path, and every mile is marked with a unique sculpture, so it’s easy to know where you are and how far you’ve come.
 You’ll also find picnic tables, shelters, playgrounds and about six fishing piers, three of which are handicap accessible.
 If the natural scenery and landscaping isn’t enough, you can admire the sculptures and public artwork at the Blue Goose Hollow trailhead along the Riverwalk.